Legal Reasoning, Research and Analysis

 to begin to come to grips with the issues.
 The first part of the project

-is a study of the literature, which will develop a comprehensive essay
+is a study of the literature, for which I developed a comprehensive essay

 that can be used as a road map into the topic for those currently